Kanboard Documentation

 Scrum

-• Do not allow changes during the iteration
+• Changes are not allowed during the iteration.

-• Scrum has pre-defined roles like scrum master, product owners and the team
+• Scrum has predefined roles like Scrum Master, Product Owner, and the team.

 Kanban

-• Use lead and cycle time to measure performance
+• Uses lead and cycle times to measure performance.

 Usage Examples